-Policy 1.2.3: The City shall discourage duplication of the functions of the Downtown Commercial Core to minimize the need for commercial rezoning outside of commercial corridors of the Community Redevelopment Area.
+Policy 1.2.3: The City shall discourage duplication of the functions of the Downtown

+Commercial Core to minimize the need for commercial rezoning outside of commercial corridors of the Community Redevelopment Area.

-Policy 1.2.4: The City shall establish enhanced design standards to ensure that sidewalks in the limits to the number and width of curb cuts and other design features standards.
+Policy 1.2.4: The City shall establish enhanced design standards to ensure that sidewalks in the Downtown Commercial Core are safe and attractive to pedestrians.
+Such standards may include limits to the number and width of curb cuts and other design features standards.